 Therefore, it is necessary to suggest coupling methods that are better suited to the complexity of food, clean energy, and water.
 The structurally decentralized control algorithm is intended to target multi-coupling systems that have the characteristics of uncertainty, nonlinearity, many variables, and temporal delays [14].
 It is also meant to have excellent stability characteristics and antijamming capabilities.
-In [12], which is intended to address both fast and slow components of coupling systems, the continuous wavelet decomposition and cross-correlation are examined to detect the multi-scale interactions, feedback loops, and regime changes of coupling systems over multiple temporal scales.
+In [12], which is intended to address both fast and slow components of coupling systems, the continuous decomposition and cross-correlation are examined to detect the multi-scale interactions, feedback loops, and regime changes of coupling systems over multiple temporal scales.
 For examining the coupling of strongly connected systems, a multireference linearized coupled cluster theory is suggested [14].
 In [1], input-output analysis tools are used to examine how the energy, water, and food systems interact and how this affects production throughout various supply chains.

-6.1: THE POWER SYSTEM FOR SMART AGRICULTURE'S MARKET MECHANISM AND REGULATION

-With the need for adaptive management and configuration in the power system for improved collaboration with agricultural output, the amount and quality of power supply has risen in agriculture today.
+6.1: THE POWER SYSTEM FOR SMART AGRICULTURE'S MARKET MECHANISM AND REGULATION collaboration with agricultural output, the amount and quality of power supply has risen in agriculture today.
 Multi-process collaborative optimization methodologies, creation of regional energy market mechanisms, and precise and autonomous control technologies are commonly employed.
 As seen in Fig. 5, incentives from the pricing mechanism encourage the high yield by using the extra energy.
 In consequence, the high yield will further promote the use of renewable energy.